kukuu/integration/great-frontend-system-design.md

 ii.
 Architecture / High-level design: Identify the key components of the product and how they are related to each other.

 iii.
-Data model: Describe the various data entities, the fields they contain and which component(s) they belong to.
+Data model: Describe the various data entities, the fields they contain and which component(s) they belong to: https://www.greatfrontend.com/front-end-system-design-playbook/framework#:~:text=these%20tools%20beforehand.-,Data%20model,-Objective%3A%20Describe%20the

 iv.
 Interface definition (API): Define the interface (API) between components in the product, functionality of each API, their parameters and responses.